chalmerlowe/intro_to_sprinting/README.md

 Beginners will need to already know the following:

-1. How to edit plain text files on their computer.
+* How to edit plain text files on their computer.

+It helps if a beginner knows:

-2. The basics of using the command line (simple commands like cd, ls/dir, etc)
+* The basics of using the command line (simple commands like cd, ls/dir, etc)

 Beginners will NOT need to have in depth knowledge on the following:

-1. Programming OR python (many contributors to open source never write code: they help with design, documentation, etc)
+1. Programming OR Python (many contributors to open source never write code: they help with design, documentation, etc)
 2. Any specific open source project